alphagov/verify-hub/doc/overview.md

 by services in the ‘DMZ’ known as ‘protected’.

-The Hub doesn’t rely on a persistent data store but Policy and Saml-Engine make use of the Infinispan distributed data store for maintaining consistent session state.
+The Hub doesn’t rely on a persistent data store but Policy and Saml-Engine make use of Redis for maintaining consistent session state.

 ### Audit capability